 - 1. Simple implementation of individual inbreeding - The average inbreeding coefficient of individuals in a population can now be specified as a third optional parameter in the sample size definition.
-In this case, the sample age needs to be defined (set to zero in most applications), as: - <sample size> <sample age> <inbreeding coefficient> - 2.
-Possibility to define initial parameter values for demographic inference

-- Option -initvalues file.pv , where file.pv lists initial non-complex parameter values to use.
+In this case, the sample age needs to be defined (set to zero in most applications), as: <sample size > <sample age > <inbreeding coefficient> - 2.
+Possibility to define initial parameter values for demographic inference - Option -initvalues file.pv, where file.pv lists initial non-complex parameter values to use.
 This option is mainly useful when computing bootstrap confidence intervals, as it allows one to use less replicates for each bootstrap data set.
-A .pv file is now automatically generated after each parameter estimation by fsc26. - 3.
-Computation of MAF 1D and 2D SFS with option --foldedSFS by simply folding the corresponding unfolded SFS (for compatibility with angsd, where the minor allele is computed separately for each SFS) - 4.
-Optional faster but approximate log computations with option --logprecision n, where n is a number between 10 and 23 specifying the precision of the computation of logarithms.
+A \.pv file is now automatically generated after each parameter estimation by fsc27.

+- Computation of MAF 1D and 2D SFS with option --foldedSFS by simply folding the corresponding unfolded SFS (for compatibility with angsd, where the minor allele is computed separately for each SFS). - Optional faster but approximate log computations with option --logprecision n, where n is a number between 10 and 23 specifying the precision of the computation of logarithms.
 23 means full precision and is the default value. - 5.
-Optional parameter optimization without taking singletons into account specified with option --nosingleton - 6.
-Syntax changes - For parameter optimization, - -N option has been suppressed, and maximum no. of iteration is now equal to that set by the -n option - o The number of cycles to performed is now fixed and only specified with option -L - o The -I option is now optional and means something different.
+Optional parameter optimization without taking singletons into account specified with option -nosingleton. - 6.
+Syntax changes - For parameter optimization - -N option has been suppressed, and maximum no. of iteration is now equal to that set by the -n option. - $\circ$ The number of cycles to performed is now fixed and only specified with option -L. - The -I option is now optional and means something different.
 It is now used to specify the number of cycles where information on monomorphic sites is used.
 After these initial cycles, likelihood will only be computed (and optimized) on the polymorphic sites.
-This option needs to be used together with the "reference" keyword in the .est file (see section on est file). - The -M option is now just a flag mentioning we want to perform parameter estimation from the observed SFS.
-It should therefore not be followed by any number. - Removed -D option to produce output in dadi format, as this is virtually identical to the multidimensional SFS output, barring the header - 7.
-Implementation of instantaneous bottlenecks with keyword instbot added to historical event definition.
-Only works in absence of recombination for the moment. - 8.
-Bug corrections: - Expected marginal SFS were not computed when computing expected SFS with FREQ data - Wrong likelihoods were computed with option -0 - No more (hopefully) program crash when using large recombination rates
+This option needs to be used together with the "reference" keyword in the .est file (see section on .est file). - The -M option is now just a flag mentioning we want to perform parameter estimation from the observed SFS.
+It should therefore not be followed by any number. - Removed -D option to produce output in dadi format, as this is virtually identical to the multidimensional SFS output, barring the header. - 7.
+Implementation of instantaneous bottleneck using the instbot keyword at the end of a line in a .par or .tpl file.
+One can now define the intensity of a bottleneck at the position of a sink resize.
+A bottleneck occurs in one generation and its intensity I is defined as $1/N{Bot}$ , where $N{Bot}$ is the haploid size during the bottleneck.
+It simplifies the writing of complex scenarios where no event was supposed to happen during a bottleneck of a given duration.
+Note that this option is not implemented in case of recombination yet.
+A warning message is issued in that case. - 8.
+Bug corrections: - Expected marginal SFS were not computed when computing expected SFS with FREQ data. - Wrong likelihoods were computed with option -0. - No more (hopefully) program crash when using large recombination rates.